Five Most Popular Wedding Hairstyles This Year (Updated for 2022)

 Long Waves Wedding Hairstyle

 Long, cascading hair just makes you feel like a princess.
-It’s an elegant look that compliments many classic wedding gowns.
+It’s an elegant look that compliments many classic wedding dresses.
 For this wavy look, secure your hair in bobby pins and mist them just a bit.
 After 20 minutes, removed the pins and run your fingers through your curls, but don’t use a brush.
 Use a holding spray to maintain the shape of the curls.

 To create the braids, begin with one side of your head and take a handful of hair.
 Braid the hair and secure to the back of your head with pins.
 Repeat this with the other side and secure both braids together for a loosely braided look.